War Machine (2017 film): Plot

-While en route to Berlin with McMahon's staff to continue negotiations, Cullen observes their behavior when "out of country" and concludes that they are arrogant, seem to care little about the growing public perception that the war is costly and unwinnable, and hold civilian leadership in contempt.
-At a conference to discuss his strategy, McMahon is confronted by a German official who criticizes the war and McMahon's strategy.
-Nevertheless, both the Germans and the French agree to furnish the troops needed for McMahon's planned offensive, codenamed "Operation Moshtarak", to proceed, with Afghan President Hamid Karzai's approval.

-The operation launches, but soon runs into trouble when several civilians are accidentally killed.
-When McMahon holds a public meeting with locals to apologize for the incident and explain that the U.S. is fighting the war for the benefit of Afghans, the crowd grows hostile and asks McMahon and his troops to leave.

-McMahon later learns that Cullen's article has been published, and realizes it paints a negative picture of him and his staff as openly speaking against the President and mishandling the war effort.
-The President calls McMahon to Washington.
-Knowing that he will be fired for his actions, McMahon returns to Washington and later takes a job as a civilian consultant.

-In the aftermath, Cullen ponders the consequences of his article, noting that he wished McMahon's fall would finally convince the government to stop invading foreign countries and end the war in Afghanistan.
-Instead the government simply assigns a new general to replace McMahon.
+En route to Berlin with McMahon's staff to continue negotiations, Cullen concludes they are arrogant, care little about growing public perception that the war is costly and unwinnable, and hold their civilian leadership in contempt.
+McMahon is confronted by a German official who criticizes the war and McMahon's strategy but the Germans and the French agree to furnish troops for McMahon's planned offensive, codenamed "Operation Moshtarak", which Afghan President Hamid Karzai has approved.
+Several civilians are accidentally killed when the operation launches.
+McMahon holds a public meeting to apologize to local citizens and explain the U.S. is fighting for their benefit.
+The crowd remains hostile and McMahon is asked to leave.
+McMahon discovers Cullen's article, now published, paints a negative picture of him and his staff defying the President and mishandling the war effort.
+When Obama calls McMahon to Washington, McMahon takes a job as a civilian consultant in anticipation of his firing.
+Cullen ponders the consequences of his article, having hoped McMahon's fall would convince the government to stop invading foreign countries and end the war in Afghanistan.

+A new general is appointed by the government to replace McMahon and continue the war.